google/brotli/README.md

 #### Python

-To install the Python module from source, run the following:
+To install the latest release of the Python module, run the following:

-    $ python setup.py install
+    $ pip install brotli

-See the [Python readme](python/README.md) for more details on testing and development.
+See the [Python readme](python/README.md) for more details on installing from source, development, and testing.

 ### Benchmarks
 * [Squash Compression Benchmark](https://quixdb.github.io/squash-benchmark/) / [Unstable Squash Compression Benchmark](https://quixdb.github.io/squash-benchmark/unstable/)